caoimhebyrne/Toasts/README.md

 Toasts is a Fabric library which makes creating and displaying 'toasts' in Minecraft easier.

+*The [main branch](https://github.com/cbyrneee/Toasts) is the latest stable version of Toasts, for current development, see the [dev branch](https://github.com/cbyrneee/Toasts/tree/dev).*

 ### Adding to your mod

 **TODO**